davidthedev/recipes_api/README.md

 # Recipes API

 <ul>
+<li>To use the API, simply clone the repository and start making calls to public/{method_name_goes_here}.
+The API will read data from
+the csv file, create another csv file to store / update data.
+Afterwards it will only open the original cvs to get the column / header names.</li>
 <li>To create this API I used Slim 3.0 micro framework as it is lightweight (very small codebase), fast, has minimal overhead
 and contains bare necessities which makes it perfect to build APIs.
 Slim essentially receives and process a HTTP request and returns a HTTP response.
 Additionally, it provides other additional helpful tools (redirects, helper functions, error handling, etc.).</li>
 <li>To cater for both mobile and web application, an indentifier for the source of the request could be used to decide on what data to send back.
 Another way to optimise for mobile apps is instead of full api response let the client specify which fields should be returned.
 For example, /recipes could become /recipes?fields=title,season,recipe_cuisine.</li>